-The legal issue is also present when buying a knife and you need to figure out if you can legally purchase, possess and most importantly, carry it.
+The legal issue is also present when buying a knife.
+You need to figure out if you can legally purchase, possess and most importantly, carry it.
 I always had troubles figuring out if the blade of my knife is the appropriate size for every day carry and if I’m not breaking any laws when buying a knife.
 A friend of mine from the survival community pointed out that there is no need to spend hours online searching for the right info and that I should go for the right source.
 If you need to figure out if your knife is legal you should consult the www.kniferights.org source.
-I also recommend carrying a printed version of your local laws in your wallet or bag as a reference for pointing out the rights to carry your knife.
+I also recommend carrying a printed version of your local laws in your wallet or bag.
+It will become a good reference for pointing out the rights to carry your knife.

 Suggested article: Seven must have survival knife styles for preppers

 Does the sheath holds any surprises?

 My grandfather used to say that the sheath is to knife as a holster is to pistol.
 You wouldn’t want a sheath that doesn’t properly secure your knife.
 Buying a knife requires to also pay attention to the sheath the knife comes with.
 A good sheath should secure your knife in an easily accessible manner and it should also hold a few surprises.
 A good sheath may feature a friction fit or a click retention fit.
 It should also allow carry on the body or survival bag.
 There are also sheaths that pack a little extra, like a ferro rod, a compass, a whistle and even a sharping mechanism.
 Look for the extras the sheath may hold when buying a knife and get your money’s worth.